Chapter 9

 There are two main file formats used for AR in eCommerce: USDZ and GLB.

 Both formats work well with major platforms like Shopify, WooCommerce, WordPress, and WIX.
-If you’re using a specific AR engine, app, or product configurator, just let your 3D team know upfront.
-They can export the model in whatever format works best for your setup.
+When using a specific AR engine, app, or product configurator, brands should inform their 3D team upfront.
+The team can then export the model in whatever format works best for the setup.

 Benefits of Using AR Models